Pembroke Welsh Corgi

 About Pembroke Welsh Corgis

-The breed — originally bred to herd horses — originates from Pembrokeshire, Wales, and according to legend, sprang from the lairs of elves and fairies.
+The breed — originally bred to herd cattle — originates from Pembrokeshire, Wales, and according to legend, sprang from the lairs of elves and fairies.
 This mystical dog was said to have also carried fairies into battle and pull their carriages.
 The breed is descended from the Vallhund and is from the northern spitz dog line.
 The Corgi is the smallest dog in the herding group.
 The Pembroke Welsh Corgi is the twentieth most popular dog in the United States.
 In addition to the Pembroke Welsh Corgi, there’s also a breed called the Cardigan Welsh Corgi.

 Corgis are built “long and low” and stand at about 10 or 12 inches at the shoulder.
 They typically weigh about 30 pounds and boast short strong legs and muscular thighs.
 The Pembroke Welsh Corgi often has a natural bobtail, that is, they are born without a tail!
 This is due to a mutation in the T gene.